 Since the new school principal was hired the school has gone downhill.
 The student feels as if she is taking away from the school.
 Assemblies are not engaging and are usually thought of as a joke.
 Not many students are involved with the school and new students feel as if it is a bad environment for making new friends.
 Every moment seems to be uncomfortable here.
 All the teachers are great people however the faculty (all but Holler) do not relate to the students and almost treat us as young kids instead of growing adults.

 About This School

 Summit High School is a public high school in Bend.
-1,332 children attend Summit High School and identify primarily as White, non-Hispanic; Hispanic; and Asian/Pacific Islander.
-25% of the 1,332 students here have subsidized lunches.
+1,332 students go to Summit High School and identify mostly as White, non-Hispanic; Hispanic; and Asian/Pacific Islander.
+25% of the 1,332 students here are paying reduced lunch prices.
 The ratio of students to teachers at Summit High School is 24:1.
 Marshall High School is one of the nearest high schools.

 |Native American or Native Alaskan||0.8%||1%|